apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.ssl.async.handshake.enabled INT 0

-   Enables the use of openssl async job during the TLS handshake.
-Traffic Server must be build against openssl 1.1 or greater or this to take affect.
+   Enables the use of OpenSSL async job during the TLS handshake.
+Traffic Server must be build against OpenSSL 1.1 or greater or this to take affect.
    Can be useful if using a crypto engine that communicates off chip.
 The thread will be rescheduled for other work until the crypto engine operation completes.
 A test crypto engine that inserts a 5 second delay on private key